 Background & aims Subdural haemorrhage after epidural is a rare complication, which can pose diagnostic challenge given the varied differentials for intrapartum headache.
 We present a 30-year-old fit and well female at 40 weeks and 2 days gestation with an epidural uneventfully sited.

-Inaugural 'Innovation in Anaesthesia' BSc project leading to multidisciplinary and industrial collaboration
+Established 'Innovation in Anaesthesia' BSc project leading to multidisciplinary and industrial collaboration